 Next, understand more specifically about high potential learners’ heightened reactions to worrying times.
 Use the following information from Potential Plus UK.

-*Advice sheets marked with an asterisk are free for Potential Plus UK members, however there may be a small charge for non-members.
+*Advice sheets marked with an asterisk are free to Potential Plus UK members, when they log in and download them from the members’ area; however, there may be a small charge for non-members.

 Brought on By or Made Worse in Worrying Times